-Incorporation by Reference (where a report is indicated below, that document has been previously filed with the SEC and the applicable exhibit is incorporated by

-Description reference thereto) Summary of Marriott International, Inc. Director Compensation.
+Exhibit No. Description Incorporation by Reference (where a report is indicated below, that document has been previously filed with the SEC and the applicable exhibit is incorporated by reference thereto) 10.17 Summary of Marriott International, Inc. Director Compensation.
 Exhibit No. 10.9 to our Form 10-K filed February 15, 2008 (File No. 001-13881).
-Marriott International, Inc. Executive Officer Incentive Plan and Executive Officer Individual Performance Plan.
+10.18 Marriott International, Inc. Executive Officer Incentive Plan and Executive Officer Individual Performance Plan.
 Exhibit No. 10.10 to our Form 10-K filed February 15, 2008 (File No. 001-13881).
-License, Services and Development Agreement entered into on November 17, 2011, among Marriott International, Inc., Marriott Worldwide Corporation, Marriott Vacations Worldwide Corporation and the other signatories thereto.
+10.19 License, Services and Development Agreement entered into on November 17, 2011, among Marriott International, Inc., Marriott Worldwide Corporation, Marriott Vacations Worldwide Corporation and the other signatories thereto.
 Exhibit No. 10.1 to our Form 8-K filed November 21, 2011 (File No. 001-13881).
-License, Services and Development Agreement entered into on November 17, 2011, among The Ritz-Carlton Hotel Company, L.L.C., Marriott Vacations Worldwide Corporation and the other signatories thereto.
+10.20 License, Services and Development Agreement entered into on November 17, 2011, among The Ritz- Carlton Hotel Company, L.L.C., Marriott Vacations Worldwide Corporation and the other signatories thereto.
 Exhibit No. 10.2 to our Form 8-K filed November 21, 2011 (File No. 001-13881).
-Employee Benefits and Other Employment Matters Allocations Agreement entered into on November 17, 2011, between Marriott International, Inc. and Marriott Vacations Worldwide Corporation.
+10.21 Employee Benefits and Other Employment Matters Allocations Agreement entered into on November 17, 2011, between Marriott International, Inc. and Marriott Vacations Worldwide Corporation.
 Exhibit No. 10.3 to our Form 8-K filed November 21, 2011 (File No. 001-13881).
-Tax Sharing and Indemnification Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
+10.22 Tax Sharing and Indemnification Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
 Exhibit No. 10.4 to our Form 8-K filed November 21, 2011 (File No. 001-13881).
-Amendment dated August 2, 2012 to the Tax Sharing and Indemnification Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
+10.22.1 Amendment dated August 2, 2012 to the Tax Sharing and Indemnification Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
 Exhibit No. 10 to our Form 10-Q filed October 4, 2012 (File No. 001-13881).
-Marriott Rewards Affiliation Agreement entered into on November 17, 2011, among Marriott International, Inc., Marriott Rewards, L.L.C., Marriott Vacations Worldwide Corporation and certain of its subsidiaries, Marriott Ownership Resorts, Inc. and the other signatories thereto.
+10.23 Marriott Rewards Affiliation Agreement entered into on November 17, 2011, among Marriott International, Inc., Marriott Rewards, L.L.C., Marriott Vacations Worldwide Corporation and certain of its subsidiaries, Marriott Ownership Resorts, Inc. and the other signatories thereto.
 Exhibit No. 10.5 to our Form 8-K filed November 21, 2011 (File No. 001-13881).
-Non-Competition Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
+10.24 Non-Competition Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
 Exhibit No. 10.6 to our Form 8-K filed November 21, 2011 (File No. 001-13881).
-Statement of Computation of Ratio of Earnings to Fixed Charges.
+12 Statement of Computation of Ratio of Earnings to Fixed Charges.
 Filed with this report.
-Subsidiaries of Marriott International, Inc. Filed with this report.
-Consent of Ernst & Young LLP.
+21 Subsidiaries of Marriott International, Inc. Filed with this report.
+23 Consent of Ernst & Young LLP.
 Filed with this report.
-Certification of Chief Executive Officer Pursuant to Rule 13a-14(a).
+31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a).
 Filed with this report.
-Certification of Chief Financial Officer Pursuant to Rule 13a-14(a).
+31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a).
 Filed with this report.
-Section 1350 Certifications.
+32 Section 1350 Certifications.
 Furnished with this report.
-XBRL Instance Document.
+101.INS XBRL Instance Document.
 Submitted electronically with this report.
-Summary of Marriott International, Inc. Director Compensation.
-Marriott International, Inc. Executive Officer Incentive Plan and Executive Officer Individual Performance Plan.
-License, Services and Development Agreement entered into on November 17, 2011, among Marriott International, Inc., Marriott Worldwide Corporation, Marriott Vacations Worldwide Corporation and the other signatories thereto.
-License, Services and Development Agreement entered into on November 17, 2011, among The Ritz-Carlton Hotel Company, L.L.C., Marriott Vacations Worldwide Corporation and the other signatories thereto.
-Employee Benefits and Other Employment Matters Allocations Agreement entered into on November 17, 2011, between Marriott International, Inc. and Marriott Vacations Worldwide Corporation.
-Tax Sharing and Indemnification Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
-Amendment dated August 2, 2012 to the Tax Sharing and Indemnification Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
-Marriott Rewards Affiliation Agreement entered into on November 17, 2011, among Marriott International, Inc., Marriott Rewards, L.L.C., Marriott Vacations Worldwide Corporation and certain of its subsidiaries, Marriott Ownership Resorts, Inc. and the other signatories thereto.
-Non-Competition Agreement entered into on November 17, 2011, with Marriott Vacations Worldwide Corporation.
-Statement of Computation of Ratio of Earnings to Fixed Charges.
-Subsidiaries of Marriott International, Inc. Consent of Ernst & Young LLP.
-Certification of Chief Financial Officer Pursuant to Rule 13a-14(a).
-Certification of Chief Financial Officer Pursuant to Rule 13a-14(a).

-Incorporation by Reference (where a report is indicated below, that document has been previously filed with the SEC and the applicable exhibit is incorporated by

-Exhibit No. Description reference thereto) 101.SCH XBRL Taxonomy Extension Schema Document.
+Exhibit No. Description Incorporation by Reference (where a report is indicated below, that document has been previously filed with the SEC and the applicable exhibit is incorporated by reference thereto) 101.SCH XBRL Taxonomy Extension Schema Document.
 Submitted electronically with this report.
 101.CAL XBRL Taxonomy Calculation Linkbase Document.
 Submitted electronically with this report.
 101.DEF XBRL Taxonomy Extension Definition Linkbase.
 Submitted electronically with this report.
 101.LAB XBRL Taxonomy Label Linkbase Document.
 Submitted electronically with this report.
 101.PRE XBRL Taxonomy Presentation Linkbase Document.
 Submitted electronically with this report.

-^{} Denotes management contract or compensatory plan.
+Denotes management contract or compensatory plan.